abmarnie/godot-architecture-organization-advice/README.md

 ## Quality of Life Advice

+- **Importing 3D Assets**:`.gltf` is generally recommended for larger teams.
+For small teams in which everyone is comfortable having Blender installed, working directly with `.blend` files in the engine is extremely convenient for fast iteration, and is also more convenient for version control purposes (so long as you use the `.gitattributes` and `.gitignore` file provided in this repo).
+See [this](https://docs.godotengine.org/en/stable/tutorials/assets_pipeline/importing_3d_scenes/available_formats.html#importing-blend-files-directly-within-godot) for detailed instructions for working with `.blend` files in Godot.
 - **Refactor in the Editor**: Always move or rename files within the Godot editor to avoid Godot's cache from being desynchronized from your local files.
 If you need to rename an entire folder and doing so naively doesn't work (you're using Git, right?), consider first renaming the leaf files before recursively working your way down to the root folder.
 - **Reduce Git Bloat**: For optimal Git LFS setup and to avoid version control bloat, use the `.gitattributes` and `.gitignore` provided in this repo.
 - **Prefer `.tres` for Git**: When working with resources, prefer `.tres` over `.res` file extension, except potentially when dealing with large numerical data blobs like meshes.
 This makes Git history more human-interpretable.